marklove5102/PicoSound/README.md

 PicoSound delivers glitch-free audio for any RP2040 application by dedicating Core1 exclusively to audio processing.
 While your main program runs on Core0 (handling graphics, I/O, calculations, or game logic), Core1 manages the audio mixer and output independently.

-This architecture eliminates audio dropouts caused by blocking operations like SPI transfers, flash writes, or heavy computations.
+This architecture **eliminates audio dropouts caused by blocking operations like SPI transfers, flash writes, or heavy computations**.
 Audio continues uninterrupted regardless of what Core0 is doing.

-Supports both synthesized sounds (waveforms, melodies, effects) and streaming from WAV files.
+Supports both **synthesized sounds** (waveforms, melodies, effects) and streaming from **WAV files** or data structures.
 This is suitable for any project requiring reliable audio output: synthesizers, musical instruments, notification systems, interactive installations, games or educational tools.

-Works seamlessly with both Arduino IDE and PlatformIO.
+Works seamlessly with both **Arduino IDE** and **PlatformIO**.
 The library uses standard C++ structure (.h/.cpp files) ensuring compatibility across development environments.

 ## Features